xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openeuler/index.rst

 An xCAT RPM upgrade does not qualify an operating-system service-pack upgrade.
 Document each supported OS transition separately; no cross-LTS in-place upgrade or downgrade is implied.
-POWER PostgreSQL server availability and physical firmware qualification remain unresolved requirements.
+Offline installation and RPM upgrade preservation are qualified separately on 24.03 SP4.
+Physical platform certification, automatic discovery, manual service-node takeover and mixed-distribution provisioning are outside the baseline qualification.
 Virtual firmware results do not establish physical BIOS, UEFI or Petitboot support.